Forest Products Utilization

-The Forest Products Utilization and Marketing (FPU&M) program is a diverse program dealing with many aspects of the utilization, significance, understanding and promotion of New York's forest resources and forest industries.
+The Forest Products Utilization (FPU) program is a diverse program dealing with many aspects of the utilization, significance, understanding and promotion of New York's forest resources and forest industries.
 The program supports and promotes the idea that a healthy and diverse forest products industry, as well as broad knowledge and understanding of the timber resource, contributes to economic and various other values of the forest.

 Program Publications and Resources

 - Low-Grade/Underutilized Timber and Wood Residue Products Markets